Should I opt for home insurance renewal?

 To avoid being caught out, check with your provider to see if they impose pre-renewal deposits.

 Automatic home insurance renewal or switching providers depends on what’s being offered.
 Often, you can find cheaper home insurance quotes when you shop around.

 However, you should read the terms to make sure you are comparing like with like.

-Different levels of cover and excess can mean that although the policy has a cheaper headline rate, it may not be your best option.
+Different levels of cover and excess can mean that a policy with a cheaper headline rate may not be your best option.

-There is a 14-day cooling off period after you have purchased cover.
-You can usually cancel without penalty during this time, other than being charged for the few days cover since the policy kicked in.
+There is a 14-day cooling-off period after you have purchased cover.
+You can usually cancel without penalty during this time, other than being charged for the few days' cover since the policy kicked in.

 If you don’t make a claim on your home insurance you start to build up a no-claims discount.